dr-zool/matlab/README.md

 The MATLAB command to plot a graph is plot(x,y).
 The vectors x = (1; 2; 3; 4; 5; 6) and y = (3; 1; 2; 4; 5; 1) can be written as

 >>	x = [1 2 3 4 5 6];

 >>	y = [3 -1 2 4 5 1];

 >>	plot(x,y)

 Note: The plot functions has difierent forms depending on the input arguments.
 If y is a vector plot(y)produces a piecewise linear graph of the elements of y versus the index of the elements of y.
 If we specify two vectors, as mentioned above, plot(x,y) produces a graph of y versus x.
-For example, to plot the function sin (x) on the interval [0; 2…], we flrst create a vector of x values ranging from 0 to 2…, then compute the sine of these values, and flnally plot the result:
+For example, to plot the function sin (x) on the interval [0; 2…], we first create a vector of x values ranging from 0 to 2…, then compute the sine of these values, and flnally plot the result:

 >>	x = 0:pi/100:2*pi;

 >>	y = sin(x);

 >>	plot(x,y)

-Notes:

-- 0:pi/100:2*pi yields a vector that { starts at 0, { takes steps (or increments) of …=100, { stops when 2… is reached.
-- If you omit the increment, MATLAB automatically increments by 1.

 2.2.3	Adding titles, axis labels, and annotations

 MATLAB enables you to add axis labels and titles.
 For example, using the graph from the previous example, add an x- and y-axis labels.
 Now label the axes and add a title.
 The character \pi creates the symbol ….
-An example of 2D plot is shown in Figure 2.2.

 >>	xlabel(’x = 0:2\pi’)

 >>	ylabel(’Sine of x’)

 >>	title(’Plot of the Sine function’)

 The color of a single curve is, by default, blue, but other colors are possible.
 The desired color is indicated by a third argument.
 For example, red is selected by plot(x,y,’r’).
 Note the single quotes, ’ ’, around r.